Engineering-Research-and-Development/fiware-true-connector/docs/true_connector_tutorial.md

 This allow you to skip  the Daps interaction during the process in the development phase, otherwise you need to have a certificate provided from the CA offering Identity provider service.

-The TRUE Connector is able to interact with the following Identity Providers:
+The FIWARE TRUE Connector is able to interact with the following Identity Providers:

 * **AISECv1** put the certificate in the *cert* folder, edit related settings (i.e., *application.keyStoreName*, *application.keyStorePassword*) (in the *.env*) and set the *application.dapsVersion* (in the *resources/application-docker.properties*) to *v1*
 * **AISECv2** put the certificate in the *cert* folder,edit related settings (i.e., *application.keyStoreName*, *application.keyStorePassword*) (in the *.env*) and set the *application.dapsVersion* (in the *resources/application-docker.properties*) to *v2*